maggnus/test/README.md

 WebApp on Apache Mesos
 ======================
-Deploy simple webapp with upload functionality on Docker and Apache Mesos
+Deploy simple webapp with upload functionality on Docker and Apache Mesos.

 Prerequisites
 --------------------------